DaanMeijer/TideSDK-Developer/README.md

 	python "path-to-TideSDK-sdk/tidebuilder.py" TideSDK-Developer -r -i 'dist,package'
 ```

-## Improving TideSDK Developer
+## Improving the Develop App

-If you have the TideSDK Developer app available on your platform, fork the TideSDK repository at:
+If you already have the TideSDK Developer app installed on your platform, you can hack on it by forking the repository at:

 https://github.com/TideSDK/TideSDK-Developer

+Once you've cloned your fork:

+* Import the TideSDK Developer project into the app.
+* Make your improvements.
-Import the project and issue a pull request to have your changes committed by the TideSDK Team.
+* Issue a pull request to have your changes committed by the TideSDK Team.

 # Legal
 TideSDK Developer is licensed under the Apache 2.0 license.
 See LICENSE for more details.